lmhufnagel/ruby-code-challenge-alternate-082817/README.md

 2. Build out the Adapter to parse through the data and create the Contributor, Article, and Category objects.
 Be careful that you don't duplicate instances of any class.
 3. Build methods for the Category class, then complete methods for Contributor and Article.

-Adapter:
-- Use the Adapter class to parse through the data in the JSON file and turn it into models.
-- Be careful not to duplicate your instances of each.

 Category:
 - Category.find_or_create_by_name